 The bequest was her way of saying ‘Thank You’ to the Hereford breed.

-Applications for the 2022 CM Hocking Scholarship are Now Closed.
+Applications for the 2023 CM Hocking Scholarship will open 1 July 2023

 The CM Hocking Memorial Scholarship:

-Herefords Australia invites applications for the 2022 CM Hocking Memorial Scholarship.
+Herefords Australia invites applications for the 2023 CM Hocking Memorial Scholarship from 1 July 2023.
 Applications will be considered from Australian citizens who are undertaking a course of study that will be applied to the breeding and management of Hereford cattle and/or will be of benefit to the Australian Hereford breed.

 Applications are to include the following: